Battle of Changsha (1941–1942): Japanese retreat

-When the 3rd division received the order to retreat on the night of the 3rd, divisional commander Toyoshima immediately telegraphed General Anami requesting the retreat be postponed for one day to recover Kato Soichi's body and capture Changsha.
-On the same day, he sent staff officer Ishii to the 6th division to explain his intention and request joint action for the operation.
-At this time, the 3rd division had suffered more than 700 casualties and had almost run out of ammunition.
-Therefore, the staff officers of the 11th army believed that Changsha could not be captured and they should turn back.
-Staff officer Ishii also returned to the division and reported that the 6th division had told him that they should act in accordance with the army commander's order.
-Thus, the 3rd division began preparation to turn back.
+When the 3rd Division received the order to retreat on the night of the 3rd, Divisional Commander Toyoshima immediately telegraphed General Anami requesting the retreat be postponed for one day to recover Kato Soichi's body and capture Changsha.
+On the same day, he sent staff officer Ishii to the 6th Division to explain his intention and request joint action for the operation.
+At this time, the 3rd Division had suffered more than 700 casualties and had almost run out of ammunition.
+Therefore, the staff officers of the 11th Army believed that Changsha could not be captured and they should turn back.
+Staff Officer Ishii returned to the division and reported that the 6th Division had told him that they should act in accordance with the army commander's order.
+Thus, the 3rd Division began preparation to turn back.

 The withdrawal was conducted under "considerable hardship," according to a post-war Japanese account.
-“Not only did the Japanese forces have to fight off persistent assaults from large enemy forces... but they had also been compelled to escort a large number of casualties and rear service units."
+"Not only did the Japanese forces have to fight off persistent assaults from large enemy forces... but they had also been compelled to escort a large number of casualties and rear service units."
 Only their near complete air superiority prevented the Japanese from being annihilated entirely.

-The Chinese forces, some 20 divisions in 9 armies, pursued the Eleventh Army, killing large numbers of Japanese troops in the process.
-On January 6, the 1st and 2nd battalions of the 236th infantry regiment of the 40th division was besieged by the 37th corps at the Dashantang (大山塘) position.
-In the early morning of January 7, the 60th and 95th divisions of the 37th corps took advantage of the morning fog to launch a fierce attack on the position of the regiment.
-Within 15 minutes, the 2nd battalion commander and the 5th and 6th company commanders were killed in action, 12 other officers were killed or wounded, and the total casualties reached 150.
-The regiment was relieved by the 234th infantry regiment on the 9th, but by then its casualties had reached 390.
+The Chinese forces, some 20 divisions in nine armies, pursued the Eleventh Army, killing large numbers of Japanese troops in the process.
+On 6 January, the 1st and 2nd battalions of the 236th Infantry Regiment of the 40th Division was besieged by the 37th Corps at the Dashantang (大山塘) position.
+In the early morning of 7 January, the 60th and 95th divisions of the 37th Corps took advantage of the morning fog to launch a fierce attack on the position of the regiment.
+Within 15 minutes, the 2nd Battalion commander and the 5th and 6th Company commanders were killed in action, 12 other officers were killed or wounded, and the total casualties reached 150.
+The regiment was relieved by the 234th Infantry Regiment on the 9th, but by then its casualties had reached 390.